willasur/algorithm_exercises/algorithms.md

 - Reversing a linked list
 - Adding together the values in two linked lists

 Complete the seven items.
 Ideally, the sorting algorithms are completed in class while the linked list training is completed at home.
-Follow the directions below to clone repository and comple all work by adding to the *LinkedListTraining* solution.
+Follow the directions below to clone repository and complete all work by adding to the *LinkedListTraining* solution.

 ## Estimated time
 Estimate time is 14 hours.